-Revenue is recognised in the income statement to the extent that it is probable that the economic benefits will flow to the Company and the revenue and costs, if applicable, can be measured reliably.
+Revenue is recognised in the income statement to the extent that it is probable that the economic benefits will flow to the Company and the revenue and costs, if

-The Company has applied five step model as per Ind AS 115 'Revenue from contracts with customers' to recognise revenue in the financial

-Company satisfies a performance obligation and recognises revenue over time, if one of the following criteria is met:
+The Company has applied five step model as per Ind AS 115 'Revenue from contracts with customers' to recognise revenue in the financial statements.
+The Company satisfies a performance obligation and recognises revenue over time, if one of the following criteria is met

-- a) The customer simultaneously receives and consumes the benefits provided by the Company's performance as the Company performs; or - b) The Company's performance creates or enhances an asset that the customer controls as the asset is created or enhanced; or - c) The Company's performance does not create an asset with an alternative use to the Company and the entity has an enforceable right to payment for performance completed to date.
+- a) The customer simultaneously receives and consumes the benefits provided by the Company's performance as the Company performs; or - b) The Company's performance creates or enhances an asset that the customer controls as the asset is created or enhanced; or - c) The Company's performance does not create an asset with an alternative use to the Company and the entity has an enforceable right to payment for performance

-For performance obligations where one of the above conditions are not met, revenue is recognised at the point in time at which the performance obligation is satisfied.
+For performance obligations where one of the above conditions are not met, revenue is recognised at the pulnt in time at which the performance obligation is

-Revenue is recognised either at point of time and over a period of time based on various conditions as included in the contracts with
+Revenue is recognised either at point of time and over a period of time based on various conditions as included in the contracts with customers.